androidx/androidx/docs/api_guidelines/deprecation.md

 [must be removed](/company/teams/androidx/versioning.md#beta-checklist) before moving to `beta01`.

+NOTE While some APIs can safely be removed without a deprecation cycle, a full cycle of deprecate (with replacement) and release prior to removal is *strongly recommended* for APIs that are likely to have clients, including APIs referenced by the Android platform build and `@RequiresOptIn` APIs that have shipped in a public beta.

 ### Soft removal (`@removed` or `DeprecationLevel.HIDDEN`)

 Soft removal preserves binary compatibility while preventing source code from